epfl-ada/ada-2023-project-onsecalme123/README.md

 ### Step 1: Data Loading and Preprocessing

-Here, we loaded and merged the movies dataset (```movie.metadata.tsv```) with the plot summaries dataset (```plot_summaries.txt```).
-In the process, we removed all movies not containing a plot summary, as it is essential for our analysis.
-In addition, we enriched our dataset with the external datasets ```IMDb Dataset``` and the ```Reviews Dataset```.
-Furthermore, we preprocessed the data by adapting its format to the form most convinient for us.
+We merged the movies dataset (```movie.metadata.tsv```) with plot summaries (```plot_summaries.txt```) The dataset was then augmented with external sources, as described above, followed by preprocessing for convenience.

 ### Step 2: General Statistics about the Dataset

-The aim of this section is to explore the size of the dataset and get a sense of its scope.
-For this we started with an overview of the datasets number of movies and time-span coverage.
-We then evaluated the datasets' NaN's and invalid values.
-Finally, specifically for the countries and the genres of a movie, we regrouped the existing labels into broader categories like ```world regions``` and ```new_genres```.
+In this section, we investigate time-span coverage, address NaNs and invalid values, and reorganize country and genre labels into broader categories such as ```world regions``` and ```new genres```.

 ### Step 3: Associating movies to historical events and movements using dictionaries

-In our project we focus on the impact of historical events and movements through their representation in movies.
-To be able to do this, we have to map each movie to the historical events or movements it belongs to.
-This was done using keyword search in the plot summaries.
-The keywords specific to each event are defined in event-related dictionaries that we created.
-While implementing this manually, we tried to maintain objectivity and event-specific precision.

-With this approach, introducing bias cannot be completely prevented which is why we performed tests to evaluate the quality of our dictionaries.
-The following tests were performed:

-#### Correlation Matrix:

-To measure the strength of the relationship between the different dictionaries we created a ```correlation matrix```, using ```Pearson's correlation coefficient```.

-#### Evaluation of Event Classification on a Test Set

-To further evaluate the quality of our dictionaries, we tested them on a selected sample of movies with known labels.
-For this, we chose 10 well-known movies per event from the internet and gathered them to create a sufficiently sized test set.

-We evaluated the performance of our dictionaries by creating a ```confusion matrix```, and further performed a statistical evaluation, by calculating ```accuracy```, ```precision```, ```recall```, ```specificity``` and ```F1 score```.
+To investigate the influence of historical events and movements in movies, we linked them to films through keyword searches in plot summaries, utilizing event-specific dictionaries.
+Despite our objective approach, we conducted tests to assess potential bias in our dictionaries, including the use of a ```correlation matrix``` and the creation of a test set for evaluating other ```performance metrics```.

 ### Step 4: Diving into the Analysis of Events